BLKSerene/Wordless/doc/doc.md

     The percentage of the number of paragraphs in each file out of the total number of paragraphs in all files.

   - **3.1.2.3 Count of Sentences**<br>
     The number of sentences in each file. *Wordless* automatically applies the built-in sentence tokenizer according to the language of each file to calculate the number of sentences in each file.
-You can modify sentence tokenizer settings via **Menu → Preferences → Settings → Sentence Tokenization → Sentence Tokenizer Settings**.
+You can modify sentence tokenizer settings via **Menu Bar → Preferences → Settings → Sentence Tokenization → Sentence Tokenizer Settings**.

   - **3.1.2.4 Count of Sentences %**<br>
     The percentage of the number of sentences in each file out of the total number of sentences in all files.